RivinHD/ImageInference/README.md

 # Lowering Models
 To lower the implemented ResNet50 v1.5 you can run the `interactive.sh` script.
-It provides a simple commandline interface to selecte which model should be lowered and prints out the python that will be exected to lower the model.
+It provides a simple commandline interface to selecte which model should be lowered and prints out the python that will be executed to lower the model.